 We can also ponder that the wheat will be made into food for us, as a taste of heaven, through His Body in the Eucharist.
 It is fitting, as well, to note that Bethlehem, Christ's birthplace, actually means house of bread.
 The image of wheat is beautifully reinforced in the name of that 'little town'.

 So, why Saint Lucy?
 My mother explained (yes, very plainly), her feast day, Dec.
 13th is about the two week mark before Christmas and the seeds are planted then, so that the new shoots have enough time to grow to at least a few inches tall.
-Not sure if there's anything more to it than that, but it is a practical enough reason at least.
+I wonder if there could be more to it than that, but it is a practical enough reason at least.